adoubleyoueye/python-patterns/README.md

 | [prototype](patterns/creational/prototype.py) | use a factory and clones of a prototype for new instances (if instantiation is expensive) |

 __Structural Patterns__:

+Definition: Used to establish useful relationships between software components in configs.
+OOP Mechanism used: Inheritance

 | Pattern | Description |
 |:-------:| ----------- |